shozibabbas/ng-notifications/README.md

 ## Starting the app

-_Please Ensure MongoDB service is installed properly and running before starting the app_
+_Please Ensure MongoDB service is installed properly and running with database and collections created. before starting the app.
+(For more information, check Database Structure)_

 There are two ways in which this application can be started: